 - The more ergonomic laces can create unfamiliar pressure points versus other Altra shoes

 Among wide toe box running shoes, Altra ranks highly in every category.
-The King MT 1.5 is no exception, thanks to the grippy outsoles and exceptionally wide toe box.
-Plus, at only 8.5 ounces, these may just be your ideal trail shoe for rough and rugged conditions.
+The Lone Peak 4.5 is no exception, thanks to the grippy outsoles and exceptionally wide toe box.
+Plus, with the perfect balance of weight and cushiong, these may just be your ideal trail shoe for all types of trail conditions.

 You’ll appreciate the familiar fit of the Zero Drop cushioned platform, which ranks as “moderate” on Altra’s cushioning scale.
 However, there’s also a 25mm stack height thanks to the MaxTrac outsole that combines grip and durability.

-But there’s more to the Kings than the Vibram outsole, including a Gaitertrap tab to secure gaiters, a StoneGuard midsole to deflect rocks, canted lugs to give toe traction, and a Footlock strap that’s adjustable on the trail.
-Of course, the DuraTread outsole contributes some gnarly rubber that helps you grip tactical terrain.
+But there’s more to the Lone Peaks including a Gaitertrap tab to secure gaiters, a StoneGuard midsole to deflect rocks, and canted lugs to give toe traction.
+The Lone Peak has consistently been Altra’s best-selling trail shoe.

 - Higher responsiveness than thicker-soled/cushioned trail shoes

 14. Topo Hydroventure 2

 A 3mm heel-to-toe drop ousts the Hydroventure from the zero-drop category, although this is still lower than most shoes.
 And considering the amount of traction the shoes offer, less padding is a sacrifice you might be willing to make.

 The relatively stiff outsole is thanks to a rock protection plate plus a high-traction sole with multidirectional traction and lugs.
 Heel braking lugs also help with high-speed maneuvering.

 Plus, mud and snow release features will keep you moving regardless of the conditions.
 A one-piece upper keeps outside conditions from getting in.
 It’s breathable too, thanks to the eVent technology, a surprising departure from the industry-standard Gore-Tex application.